Dental CareFor Dogs & Cats

 • Swelling around the mouth

 The pricing for dental care will vary for each pet based on the situation.
-To inquire about pricing, please submit a dental inquiry and our dental concierge will contact you with details.
+To inquire about pricing, please submit a dental inquiry and our team will contact you with details.

 Yes, your pet will be under full anesthesia.
 This protects your pet’s airways while our team uses sharp instruments and a steady flow of water in your pet’s mouth.
 If you have more questions about this, you can call one of our veterinary hospitals.